 Results: To date, we completed four PDSA cycles with 52 patients (mean age 12 years, 60% female, 67% solid tumor) with a baseline visit, 38 patients with two and 17 patients with three visits.
-In the 17 patients with 3 visits average time between the first and third visit was 9.8 months (range 6 - 23 months).
+In the 17 patients with 3 visits average time between the first and third visit was 9.8 months (range 6-23 months).
 In this group, correct responses for follow up duration increased from 31% to 69% and to 94%, respectively.
 Correct identification of at least two late effects increased from 63% at baseline, to 81% and 94%, respectively.
-Anxiety was endorsed by 44% at baseline and decreased to 25% and 30% at the second and third visit, 60% of them rated their anxiety at>5.
+Anxiety was endorsed by 44% at baseline and decreased to 25% and 30% at the second and third visits, respectively.
+Of those who remained anxious at the third visit, 60% of them rated their anxiety at >5.